dart-lang/site-www/src/tools/diagnostic-messages.md

 The analyzer produces this diagnostic when an extension override is used as the target of a cascade expression.
-The value of a cascade expression `e..m` is the value of the target `e`, but extension overrides are not expressions and don't have a value.
+The value of a cascade expression `e..m` is the value of the target `e`, but extension overrides aren't expressions and don't have a value.

 #### Examples